Austria lockdown: What do the new rules mean for travellers?

 Can I travel to Austria?
 Latest restrictions and advice as lockdown imposed

-Austria is primed to introduce a nationwide lockdown following a spike in new Covid cases.
+Austria has introduced a nationwide lockdown following a spike in new Covid cases.

-The new restrictions will come into effect on Monday 22 November and will be in place for at least 10 days, with the option to extend them for a further 10 days.
+The new restrictions came into effect on Monday 22 November and will be in place for at least 10 days, with the option to extend them for a further 10 days.
 The lockdown will end on 12 December at the latest.

-There is already a lockdown in place in the country specifically for the two million people who have yet to be fully vaccinated.
-Since 15 November, unvaccinated residents and visitors are only permitted to leave home for a slim number of reasons, such as food shopping or work.
+There was previously a lockdown in place in the country specifically for the two million people who had yet to be fully vaccinated.
+Since 15 November, unvaccinated residents and visitors have only permitted to leave home for a slim number of reasons, such as food shopping or work.

-The latest lockdown will apply to vaccinated citizens too, following record case numbers of coronavirus and Austria suffering from having one of the lowest vaccination levels in Western Europe.
+The latest lockdown applies to vaccinated citizens too, following record case numbers of coronavirus and Austria suffering from having one of the lowest vaccination levels in Western Europe.

 “We don’t want a fifth wave,” said Chancellor Alexander Schallenberg, adding that vaccination would become a legal requirement from 1 February 2022.